Three-body contact for fermions. I. General relations: The unitary three-body problem

 \ei

 There is a discrete spectrum of values for $s^2$, which are all real and positive in the present case of equal-mass fermions, so that we can take $s$ real and positive; we denote the set of allowed $s$ by $\{ s_\nu \}$ where $\nu$ is a discrete index.
-The corresponding hyperangular eigenfunctions $\{ \phi_\nu(\Oo) \}$ form an orthonormal basis for the hyperangular scalar product \be (f|g) \equiv \int f(\Oo)^* \, g(\Oo) \, d^5\Omega, \ee where $ d^5\Omega$ denotes the differential solid angle in six-dimensional space, \be d^6\!R = d^5\Omega \ R^5 \,dR; \ee this can be deduced from the the self-adjointness of the unitary three-body problem in a harmonic trap (for a mathematical proof of this self-adjointness in free space, see Refs.~\cite{MinlosLNP,MinlosShermatov,TetaEPL}), and can also be checked by explicit analytical calculations in the $l=0$ subspace~\cite{WernerTheseURL}.
+The corresponding hyperangular eigenfunctions $\{ \phi_\nu(\Oo) \}$ form an orthonormal basis for the hyperangular scalar product \be (f|g) \equiv \int f(\Oo)^* \, g(\Oo) \, d^5\Omega \ee where $ d^5\Omega$ denotes the differential solid angle in six-dimensional space, $d^6\!R = d^5\Omega \ R^5 \,dR\,$; this can be deduced from the self-adjointness of the unitary three-body problem in an isotropic harmonic trap and can also be checked by explicit analytical calculations in the $l=0$ subspace~\cite{WernerTheseCompleteness} (for a mathematical proof of self-adjointness in free space, see Refs.~\cite{MinlosLNP,MinlosShermatov,TetaEPL}).

-The hyperangular problem is analytically solvable: \bi \item For each $l$, let us denote by $\{s_{l,n}; n\in\mathbb{N} \}$ the allowed values of $s$, in increasing order ($s_{l,0} < s_{l,1} < \ldots$).
+The hyperangular problem (\ref{eq:eigen_hyperang},\ref{eq:cc_ang}) is analytically solvable, {\bl with two types of solutions.
+The first type are common solutions of the unitary and non-interacting hyperangular problems, whose wavefunction $\phi(\Oo)$ vanishes when two particles approach each other ({\it i.e.} for $\alpha\to0$); the corresponding $s$ take integer values.
+The second type are the following truly interacting solutions:} \bi \item For each $l$, let us denote by $\{s_{l,n}; n\in\mathbb{N} \}$ the allowed values of $s$, in increasing order ($s_{l,0} < s_{l,1} < \ldots$).
 The index $\nu$ can be identified with the set of quantum numbers $(l,\md,n)$.
 All the eigenfunctions $\phi_{(l,\md,n)}$ with $-l\leq \md \leq l$ correspond to the same $s_{l,n}$, so that each $s_{l,n}$ is $2l+1$ times degenerate.
 For $l=1$, the $s_{l,n}$ are the real positive solutions different from 1 of the transcendental equation~(\ref{eq:transc_s}) [the solution $s=1$ should be discarded since it leads to an identically vanishing $\varphi(\alpha)$].
 For arbitrary $l$, the $s_{l,n}$ also solve transcendental equations (see, {\it e.g.}, \cite{LeChapitreIn2} and refs. therein); the smallest of all $s_{l,n}$ is $s_{l=1, n=0}$, which is denoted by $s$ for short throughout the article.